UCSD-ECEMAE-148/spring-2023-final-project-team-4/README.md

 ## Robocar Vacuum System Design

-### Preliminary Design (#tab/tab-a)
+### Preliminary Design

 **Advantages:**  <br />
-&ensp;- The robotic autonomous car has the ability to accommodate and utilize two fans and two cameras, allowing for effective trash detection and collection. <br />
+&ensp; - The robotic autonomous car has the ability to accommodate and utilize two fans and two cameras, allowing for effective trash detection and collection. <br />
-&ensp;- The presence of a hinged door for the garbage disposal unit provides a convenient and efficient means of emptying collected trash.  <br />
+&ensp; - The presence of a hinged door for the garbage disposal unit provides a convenient and efficient means of emptying collected trash.  <br />

 **Disadvantages:** <br />
-&ensp;- One of the disadvantages is that the nozzle of the vacuum mechanism is unchangeable, limiting its adaptability to different types of trash or cleaning scenarios. <br />
+&ensp; - One of the disadvantages is that the nozzle of the vacuum mechanism is unchangeable, limiting its adaptability to different types of trash or cleaning scenarios. <br />
-&ensp;- The complex geometry of the 3D-printed vacuum mechanism makes it more challenging to manufacture, potentially increasing production difficulties and costs. <br />
+&ensp; - The complex geometry of the 3D-printed vacuum mechanism makes it more challenging to manufacture, potentially increasing production difficulties and costs. <br />

 <p float="left">
   <img src="/images/Sucker v1_1.png" width="300" />